In this Article

 4. Dairy Products

 When aiming for the required three portions of dairy per day, you can choose cottage cheese, as it is a good source of not just protein, but also calcium, which is essential for bone and muscle development.
-Yoghurt, curd, low fat milk, and different varieties of cheese can be consumed during the first trimester.
+Yoghurt, curd, low-fat milk, and different varieties of cheese can be consumed during the first trimester.

 5. Whole Grains

-Whole wheat, oats, barley, corn, millet, and rice are some whole grains to include in your first trimester diet.
+Whole wheat, oats, barley, corn, millet, and rice are some whole grains to include in your first-trimester diet.
 Lentils in the form of soup or cutlets can be made a part of your diet during pregnancy.
 Grains provide energy to your baby and are essential for the growth of the placenta.

 See that you get at least two servings of proteins per day.
 Eggs are a rich source of protein, alongside dairy products like cottage cheese.
 So are fish, meats, nuts, poultry, milk, and peanut butter.
 Make sure you are not allergic to dairy or nuts.

 7. Other Foods